JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 - How?
 	- Root Bridge Election:
-		- STP elects a Root Bridge, which is the central reference point for the network.
+		- <mark style="background: #ABF7F7A6;">STP elects a Root Bridge</mark>, which is the central reference point for the network.
 This bridge is chosen based on the lowest Bridge ID (priority + MAC address)
 		- Why?
 The Root Bridge serves as the logical center of the network, and all switches calculate the best path to it

 	- Port Roles:
 		- Once the Root Bridge is elected, each switch determines the role of each port relative to the Root Bridge.
 This port roles include:
 			- Root Port (RP):
 				- The port on a switch that has the shortest path to the Root Bridge

 			- Designated Port (DP):
 				- The port on a switch that sends traffic towards the network segment.
 It is the forwarding port

 			- Blocked/Alternative Port:
 				- Ports that are not forwarding traffic to prevent loops

 	- STP States:
 		- Blocking:
 			- The port does not forward frames and is not part of the forwarding path

 		- Listening:
 			- The switch listens to BDPUs (Bridge Protocol Data Units) to learn network topology changes

 		- Learning:
 			- The switch builds its MAC table but does not forward frames yet

 		- Forwarding:
 			- The port forwards traffic and is part of the active forwarding path

 	- BPDUs (Bridge Protocol Data Units):
 		- BDPUs are special frames exchanged between switches to share topology information.
 They help in the Root Bridge election and are used to maintain the network's spanning tree structure